wbez/ferris-ds/README.md

 When building CSS dispersed on a variety of platforms, it can be difficult to know where certain style rules should live and what to call them.
 We use the following guideline to help with those decisions as we scale our framework.

 #### ITCSS
 We organize our SCSS files with the [inverted triangle](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) approach in mind.
-We put our own spin on it by adding a `typography` and `layouts` folder, but the general idea is all the same; increased specificity as you move down the stylesheet.
+We put our own spin on it by adding a `typography`, `layouts` and `blocks` folder, but the general idea is all the same; increased specificity as you move down the stylesheet.

+See also Brad Frost's write-up on atomic design for the rationale behind composable components. (`components` → `blocks` → `pages`)

 #### BEM
 We closely follow the BEM (Block Element Modifier) class naming convention in our `components` folder, but we break BEM rules in other places.
 This is a deliberate attempt to create a hybrid approach of using BEM when scoped to a component and helper classes when styling globally in a more ad hoc context.